15 Top-Rated Tourist Attractions & Things to Do in Cologne

 Where to Stay in Cologne for Sightseeing

 For first-time visitors to the city, the best place to stay is Cologne's Old Town.
-Here, you can easily explore magnificent Cologne Cathedral, one of 12 Romanesque churches within an easy walk, as well as the Rhine River, which cuts through the city.
+Here, you can easily explore magnificent Cologne Cathedral, one of 12 Romanesque churches in the city that are within an easy walk.
+You'll also be close to the Rhine River, which cuts through the city.
 The following hotels are close to the Old Town and are worth checking out:

 - Popular for its views of Cologne Cathedral and just minutes from Cologne Central Station, the Excelsior Hotel Ernst offers large, sumptuously decorated rooms and suites along with a modern spa and large gym.

 - Also handy for those arriving via rail, the Savoy Hotel offers bright, quirky décor and mood lighting in its large rooms as well as throughout its public spaces.